Rowing0914/Road-to-Maths-Degree/Getting Better at Proofs.md

 ## Introduction

-- I will summarise the references that I found online regarding tips to get better at proofs
+- I summarised the references that I found online regarding tips to get better at proofs

 ## ["Getting better at proofs" on math.stackexchange](https://math.stackexchange.com/questions/7743/getting-better-at-proofs)